US Votes Against UN Labeling Slavery 'Gravest Crime Against Humanity'

 The Guardian reports that, in addition to three no votes, there were 52 abstentions, including the UK and EU members.
 James Kariuki, the UK chargé d’affaires to the U.N., also issued a statement explaining that the UK abstained because it was “firmly of the view that we must not create a hierarchy of historical atrocities.”

-“No single set of atrocities should be regarded as more or less significant than another,” he added.
+“No single set of atrocities should be regarded as more or less significant than another,” Kariuki added.

 While the resolution passed, it’s still unclear what “repertory justice” will look like and what, if any, next steps will follow.